ComputeCanada/hss23/content/dmp.md

 first institutional repository, StFX Scholar.
 Meghan is based at StFX University, but serves all of Atlantic Canada and is active in national humanities and social sciences initiatives.

 **Megan Meredith-Lobay** is the Associate Director of Research Computing at Simon Fraser University, and one of the Alliance HSS National Team Leads.
 She holds a Ph.D. from the University of Cambridge in Archaeology, where she used various computing resources to investigate ritual landscapes in the Late Iron Age/Early Medieval Scotland.
-In addition, Megan has supported digital researchers in the Humanities and Social Sciences for the last fifteen years at the University of Alberta, Oxford University, and the University of Columbia.
+In addition, Megan has supported digital researchers in the Humanities and Social Sciences for the last fifteen years at the University of Alberta, Oxford University, and the University of British Columbia.

 <!-- {{< vimeo 690948795 >}} -->
 <!-- <br> -->